m3g/PDBTools.jl/docs/src/auxiliary.md

-# Some auxiliary functions to quickly retrive some data
+# Some auxiliary functions to quickly retrieve some data

 ## Get the protein sequence